sashaskr/pinpayments-go/README.md

 ```
 The first argument is the http client you are going to use.
 If set as `nil`, it means client is going to use default go http client.
 You can use your own

-Since the client is created, you can access to the services:
+After the client is created, you can access to the services currently supported by this API:
 ```go
 client.Charges
 client.Customers